bezokurepo/models/Galician/README.md

 # OpenVINO Dependency Parser for bezoku low resource and indigenous language models

 Universal CPU-optimized inference tool for BiLSTM dependency parsing with multi-task outputs.
+License excludes commercial uses - see license.txt for more information.

 ## Features